 There's a difference.
-One is considered a benefit, while the other is simply a way of work.
-'Work from home' is a temporary situation, while remote work is an entirely different approach to getting things done.
+One is considered a benefit, while the other is simply a way of working.
+"Working from home" is a temporary situation, while remote working is an entirely different approach to getting things done.
 That difference is an extremely important distinction that deserves some attention.
-Everything about the remote work environment is different than your team members who have a desk and workspace provided by your company.
+Everything about the remote work environment is different from that of your office, where team members have a desk and workspace provided by your company.

-Working from home is what you do when you work in an office but stay home on Thursday because you need a change of scenery.
-Or, perhaps you don't have any face-to-face meetings so you decided to avoid the office for the day.
+Work from home is what you do when you work in an office but stay home on Thursday because you need a change of scenery.
+Or perhaps you don't have any face-to-face meetings tomorrow, so you decide to avoid the office for the day.
 It's also something you might do on occasion when you need a block of time without the interruption of co-workers poking their heads in your office.

-You might bring your work laptop home and set it up on the kitchen table, or at your desk.
-In general, it represents a significant change from your normal routine and your normal pace of work--which can be a very good thing once in a while--but it's effective mostly because it's different than normal.
-You still have the framework and structure of your office and the people who work there adjust their work based on your absence.
+You might bring your work laptop home and set it up on the kitchen table or at your desk.
+In general, it represents a significant change from your normal routine and your normal pace of work--which can be a very good thing once in a while.
+It's effective mostly because it's different from normal.
+You still have the framework and structure of your office, and the people who work there adjust their work given your absence.

 Also, no one forgets to include the boss on an email just because he worked from home yesterday.
 He still has an office right over there, and you know that if you mess something up you'll probably be invited in for a conversation.
 The same isn't always true when you work remotely, especially if you aren't the boss.

-Remote work, or working outside of your company's office all the time, is fundamentally different.
+Remote working, or working outside of your company's office all the time, is fundamentally different.
 It requires a different set of abilities, resources, and skills.
 It requires a self-starting attitude and insane levels of time management skills.
-It also requires proactive communication and an almost hyper-focus on what's happening with team members since you don't have the regular face-time with them.
+It also requires proactive communication and an almost hyperfocus on what's happening with team members since you don't have the regular face time with them.